What Are the Disadvantages of Refinancing Your Home Mortgage?

 What is refinancing and how does it work?

-When you're in the process of paying off a loan, mortgage or otherwise, you may find that the terms of the loan aren't as helpful to you as they were when you borrowed.
+When you're in the process of paying off a loan, current mortgage insurance, or otherwise, you may find that the terms of the loan aren't as helpful to you as they were when you borrowed.
 Maybe your credit improved and you now qualify for a lower interest rate.
 Maybe the market itself has changed and interest rates are lower overall.

 So you look into refinancing, a process that lets you take out a new loan that pays off your old one.
-Then, instead of repaying the loan you originally took out, you're paying back the new loan with its different terms.
+Then, instead of repaying the mortgage loan you originally took out, you're paying back the new loan with its different terms.

 Why would you do it?